 - Securian (Minnesota Life)

-Insurance and Marijuana
+Life Insurance Rate and Marijuana

-Your frequency of marijuana use is a major factor in determining the cost of your life insurance as a marijuana user; quoted rates may depend on if you use marijuana daily, weekly, or monthly.
+Your frequency of marijuana use is a major factor in determining the cost of your life insurance as a marijuana user; quoted rates may depend on if you smoke marijuana daily, weekly, or monthly.

 If you use marijuana…..